 In addition, families may also receive related provincial benefits where applicable.
 An example is the Ontario Child Benefit.

 Families have received this monthly payment as Canada Fed in the past.
-More recently, the CCB young Child Supplements for 2021 of $600 or $300 paid to families were captioned as Canada Fed in some bank accounts.
+More recently, the CCB young Child Supplements for 2021 of $300 paid to families were captioned as Canada Fed in some bank accounts.

 Learn more about Canada Child Benefits and the payment dates here.

 The goods and services tax/harmonized sales tax (GST/HST) credit is a quarterly payment to individuals and families with low to modest income.